Arachnophobia (film): Plot

-In a Venezuelan tepui, British entomologist James Atherton captures two members of an aggressive, newly discovered species of spider of prehistoric origin.
-The spiders lack sex organs, indicating that they are laborers or soldiers, thereby existing as a hive (atypical of spiders).
-A fertile male of the same species bites bedridden American nature photographer Jerry Manley, who has a severe seizure from the venom and dies.
-The scientist sends Manley's body back to his hometown of Canaima, California, unaware that the spider has crawled into the coffin.
+In a remote Venezuelan tepui, British entomologist Dr. James Atherton leads an expedition to discover new insect species.
+His photographer, Jerry Manley, is bitten by a previously undiscovered, highly venomous spider of prehistoric origin, and suffers a severe seizure from the venom and dies.
+Atherton and his crew send Jerry's body back to his hometown of Canaima, California, unaware that the spider has crawled into the coffin.

-Manley's desiccated body arrives at the mortuary of mortician Irv Kendall.
+Jerry's desiccated body arrives at the mortuary of mortician Irv Kendall.
 The spider escapes from the coffin, is picked up by a crow and bites the bird.
 The crow falls dead outside the barn of Ross Jennings, a family physician who has moved from San Francisco to take over the practice of the retiring town doctor.
 Ross and his son both suffer from arachnophobia.

-He is short of patients after Sam Metcalf, the elderly town doctor, hesitates about retiring.
+Ross is short of patients after Sam Metcalf, the elderly town doctor, hesitates about retiring.
 The Venezuelan spider mates with a house spider in the Jennings' barn.
 The domestic spider produces hundreds of infertile, drone offspring with their father's lethal bite, and they leave the nest after consuming their mother.

 Ross's first patient, Margaret Hollins, dies after being bitten by one of the new spiders, and he doubts Metcalf's diagnosis of a heart attack.
 Another arachnid kills high school football player Todd Miller just after Ross conducted a routine team checkup, earning him the nickname of "Dr. Death".
 The next victim is Metcalf himself, who is bitten and dies in front of his wife.

 With Metcalf dead, Ross becomes Canaima's town doctor.
-Knowing that Metcalf was bitten by a spider and an iota of an unknown toxin was detected in his body, he suspects that the town may be infested by deadly arachnids.
+Knowing that Metcalf was bitten by a spider and a "minute amount of an as-yet unidentified toxic substance" was detected in his body, he suspects that the town may be infested by deadly arachnids.

 Ross calls Atherton and asks him to help his investigation.
 The skeptical entomologist sends Chris Collins, his assistant.
-Ross and county coroner Milt Briggs order that Margaret and Miller be exhumed.
+Ross and county coroner Milt Briggs order that Margaret and Todd be exhumed.
 They perform autopsies, and Chris confirms Ross's suspicion after he identifies bite marks.
 Ross and Chris catch two of the spiders (one had died of a natural cause) in Metcalf's house the following day.
 When Chris mentions the new species discovered by Atherton, Ross realizes that the town's killer spiders and Atherton's discovery are related.